KarasuShin/eslint-config/README.md

 English / [简体中文](./README.zh-CN.md)

-**TIPS: @karasushin/eslint-config is for modern browsers, some rules will conflict with ie or other lower versions browsers**
+**TIPS: @karasushin/eslint-config is for modern browsers, following rules will conflict with ie or other lower versions browsers**
----

 ## Usage